 |Alma Mater:||Wisconsin Lutheran College 2008|

-Rachel Vogt, a former four-year letterwinner on the Wisconsin Lutheran College softball team, is in her ninth season as an assistant coach for the Warriors.
-Vogt assists with hitting and infield as well as runs WLC's softball camps.
+Rachel Vogt, a former four-year letterwinner on the Wisconsin Lutheran College softball team, is in her 10th season as an assistant coach for the Warriors.
+Vogt assists with hitting and infield and runs WLC's softball camps.

 A 2004 graduate of Menomonee Falls High School, Vogt was a two-year letterwinner in both softball and volleyball for the Indians.
 While a member of the softball team, Vogt earned Greater Metro Conference Honorable Mention recognition as a senior.
 During her junior season, the Indians made an appearance at the 2008 WIAA State Tournament, posting an 18-5 record.

 Vogt is currently an art teacher at John Paul II Academy in Racine.
 Today she and her husband, Darrin, reside in Menomonee Falls.